The Art of Faux Finishes: Crafting Visual Magic on Your Walls

 Frequently Asked Questions About Faux Finishing

 What tools and supplies do I need?
-The basic necessities are a paintbrush, paint roller, paint tray, sandpaper, and primer.
-You’ll also want the paints or glazes for your desired faux finish, which typically include a base coat and one or more topcoats.
+At minimum: primer, brushes, rollers, trays, sandpaper, and your chosen paints or glazes (including a base coat and one or more topcoats).

 Final Thoughts